EDUCATION

 Education

-Senija earned her law degree at the John Marshall Law School in Chicago in 2015.
+Senija earned her law degree at the John Marshall Law School in Chicago (now UIC Law School) in 2015.

 Prior to law school, Senija earned her Master’s Degree in Comparative and International Politics from Loyola University of Chicago in 2012, as well as a Bachelor of Arts degree in Political Science and Sociology, graduating summa cum laude in 2009.
 While studying at Loyola University of Chicago, Senija received an Outstanding Academic Achievement Award from the Faculty of the Department of Political Science.